desnesn/beaker.dn.rpms/README.md

 ...
 ~~~

-Also, for ubuntu install on ppc64le baremetals systems (with petiboot), it also needs to receive the company's CA crt in the install, in order to validate the URL of fetched files (such as vmlinux and initrd), thus, also on /etc/httpd/conf.d/beaker-server.conf:
+Also, for ubuntu install on ppc64le baremetals systems (which are booted with petiboot), the system also needs to have the company's CA crt during the install, in order to validate the URL of fetched files (such as vmlinux and initrd), thus, also on /etc/httpd/conf.d/beaker-server.conf:
 ~~~
 ...
 RewriteCond %{REQUEST_URI} !^/certs/.* [NC]